bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

     - Server name: `(localdb)\mssqllocaldb` or `.\sqlexpress` (which is short for: `localhost\sqlexpress`)
     - Authentication: `Windows authentication`

-1. Create a new databse (if it does not exist yet).
-The name should be your Neptun code: in _Object Explorer_ right click _Databases_ and choose _Create Database_.
+1. Create a new database (if it does not exist yet).
+The name should be your Neptun code: in _Object Explorer_ right-click _Databases_ and choose _Create Database_.

 1. Create the sample database by executing the [initializer script](https://bmeviauac01.github.io/adatvezerelt/db/mssql.sql) Open a new _Query_ window, paste the script into the window, then execute it.
 Make sure to select the right database in the toolbar dropdown.